-II.
-Each governing board shall renew the licenses of applicants who meet the eligibility requirements and complete the application procedure.
+- II.
+Each governing board shall renew the licenses of applicants who meet the eligibility requirements and complete the application procedure. - III.

-- III.
 Applicants whose licenses expire on December 31 of the renewal year shall submit completed applications for renewal on or before December 1 of the renewal year.
 Completed renewal applications submitted between December 2 and December 31 of the renewal year shall be accompanied by a late filing fee.
 Licenses shall lapse when completed renewal applications have not been filed by December 31 of the renewal year, and their holders are not authorized to practice until the licenses have been reinstated. - IV.
 The governing boards shall provide licensees whose licenses expire on December 31 of the renewal year, on or before November 1 of their renewal years, with materials needed to complete their renewal applications, but failure of any licensees to receive these materials shall not relieve them of the obligation to comply with the rules of the governing boards and this section.
 Timeliness of submission of renewal applications shall be evidenced by postmark or, for applications delivered by hand, by date stamp or other record made at the time of delivery. - V. Upon the request of a licensee who is a member of any reserve component of the armed forces of the United States or the national guard and is called to active duty, the governing board shall place the person's license on inactive status.
 The license may be reactivated within one year of the licensee's release from active status by payment of the renewal fee and with proof of completion of the most current continuing education requirement unless still within the renewal period. - 175 Allied Health Professionals; License Provisions; Obligation to Report.
-Amend RSA 328-F:25, I and II to read as follows: - I. Persons and entities regulated by the state, including but not limited to, licensees, certified individuals, registrants, insurance companies, health care organizations, and health care facilities shall report to the board of directors and the appropriate governing board any criminal conviction of a licensee, [ex] certified individual, registered hearing aid dealer, or any determination by a regulatory agency indicating that a licensee, [ex] certified individual, or registered hearing aid dealer has violated this chapter or the practice act of his or her governing board.
+Amend RSA 328-F:25, I and II to read as follows: - I. Persons and entities regulated by the state, including but not limited to, licensees, certified individuals, registrants, insurance companies, health care organizations, and health care facilities shall report to the board of directors and the appropriate governing board any criminal conviction of a licensee, [or] certified individual, registered hearing aid dealer, or any determination by a regulatory agency indicating that a licensee, [or] certified individual, or registered hearing aid dealer has violated this chapter or the practice act of his or her governing board.
 Persons and entities so reporting shall be immune from civil liability if the report is made in good faith. - II.
-Every individual, agency, facility, institution or organization regulated by the state and employing licensed allied health professionals or using the services of a registered hearing aid dealer within the state shall report to the appropriate governing board within 30 days any act by an individual licensed or certified by the board that appears to constitute misconduct.
-Persons and entities so reporting shall be immune from civil liability if the report is made in good faith. - 176 Allied Health Professionals; Unauthorized Practice.
-Amend RSA 328-F:27, II to read as follows: - II.
+Every individual, agency, facility, institution or organization regulated by the state and employing licensed allied health professionals or using the services of a registered hearing aid dealer within the state shall report to the appropriate governing board within 30 days any act by an

+- individual licensed or certified by the board that appears to constitute misconduct.
+Persons and entities so reporting shall be immune from civil liability if the report is made in good faith. - 3 176 Allied Health Professionals; Unauthorized Practice.
+Amend RSA 328-F:27, II to read as 4 follows: - II.
 Practice of an allied health profession by any person who is not licensed [er], certified, or registered to practice such profession shall constitute unauthorized practice.
-A business which holds itself out, through advertising or in any other way, as providing an allied health service but
+A business which holds itself out, through advertising or in any other way, as providing an allied health service but does not have available to supervise its services an allied health professional licensed [er], certified, or registered to provide the services which the business purports to offer, is engaged in unauthorized practice. - 11 177 Speech Language Pathology Practice.
+Amend the chapter heading of RSA 326-F to read as follows: